Little swift: Habits and foraging

 Little swifts spend most of their lives in the air, living on the insects they catch in their beaks.
 They drink on the wing, but roost on vertical cliffs or walls.
 They never settle voluntarily on the ground.

 Movements

 Unlike the more northerly common swift, many birds are resident, but some populations are migratory, and these winter further south than their breeding areas.
 They wander widely on migration, and are seen as rare vagrants in much of Europe and Asia.

 Breeding

 Little swifts breed around habitation and cliffs from southern Spain, Africa northeastwards through southern Pakistan and India and Sri Lanka.
 They build their nests in holes in buildings or sometimes on cliffs, laying 1–4 eggs.
 A little swift will return to the same site year after year, rebuilding its nest when necessary.
 A species of bedbug Cimex hemipterus has been recorded from its nest in India.

+Status

+This species has a wide distribution and its population is increasing, and as a result is classified as "Least Concern" by the International Union for Conservation of Nature and Natural Resources.